 There are two types of stroke, hemorrhagic and ischemic.
 Hemorrhagic strokes are less common, in fact only 15 percent of all strokes are hemorrhagic, but they are responsible for about 40 percent of all stroke deaths.

-A hemorrhagic stroke is either a brain aneurism burst or a weakened blood vessel leak.
+A hemorrhagic stroke is either a brain aneurysm burst or a weakened blood vessel leak.
 Blood spills into or around the brain and creates swelling and pressure, damaging cells and tissue in the brain.
 There are two types of hemorrhagic stroke called intracerebal and subarachnoid.

 The most common hemorrhagic stroke happens when a blood vessel inside the brain bursts and leaks blood into surrounding brain tissue (intracerebal hemorrhage).
 The bleeding causes brain cells to die and the affected part of the brain stops working correctly.
 High blood pressure and aging blood vessels are the most common causes of this type of stroke.